Jayeskumar/image-colorization/README.md

 # image-colorization
- image colorization module to colorize black and white images
+ Image colorization module to colorize black and white images with Artificial Intelligence and Neural Network